Phase shifting

 V-Optics systems

-are based on phase shifting deflectometry technology
+on phase shifting deflectometry technology

 Deflectometry used in reflection (reflective surfaces):